-In 2018, PwC set a commitment to offset all scope three air travel emissions, our largest single source of emissions, and by 2023, this will include scope one and two residual emissions.
-Our commitment to achieve net zero will require us to take responsibility for our carbon emissions and by financing high quality voluntary carbon offset projects we can have an immediate and positive impact.
-Our mitigation approach therefore combines reductions, in addition to offsetting through both avoidance and removal solutions that help address climate alongside other sustainable development goals.
+In 2018, PwC set a commitment to offset all scope 3 air travel emissions, our largest single source of emissions, by 2023, this will include scope 1 and 2 residual emissions.
+To continue to actively reduce the climate impact of our operational footprint as we reduce our emissions towards net zero in 2030, we will continue to offset our emissions through high-quality carbon credits that help address the climate crisis alongside other sustainable development goals.
 At PwC, we believe that to reduce the amount of GHG in the atmosphere we will need to deploy a full range of solutions and our current carbon offset portfolio focuses on both larger markets and developing economies where projects support significant co-benefits such as protecting critical ecosystems and the health and livelihoods in rural communities.

-Since 2018, PwC’s carbon offset projects have helped create and sustain sustainable landscapes, support local economic and social development, renewable markets and the development of a mature voluntary carbon market.
-So far the projects we are helping to support have collectively impacted over 77 million people, protected and restored over 500,000 hectares of land and created over 134,000 new full time jobs.¹
+Since 2018, the projects PwC supports have helped create and sustain sustainable landscapes, support local economic and social development, renewable markets and the development of a mature voluntary carbon market.
+This year the projects we, and others, have supported have collectively impacted over 77 million people, protected and restored over 510,000 hectares of land and created over 134,000 new full time jobs.¹

 Source: 1.
 Natural Capital Partners

 Air travel is an essential part of how we service our clients, but it is also one of the largest sources of our carbon emissions.
-The ongoing international and domestic travel restrictions due to the COVID-19 pandemic has meant that in FY20, we saw a 29% decrease in our scope three air travel emissions.
+The ongoing international and domestic travel restrictions due to the COVID-19 pandemic has meant that in FY21, we saw a 92% decrease in our scope 3 air travel emissions from the previous year.
 As the world emerges from the global pandemic we will leverage progress already made in addressing our air travel emissions such as:

 With support from our major supplier, Natural Capital Partners, PwC firms select carbon offset portfolios to reflect local priorities.
-Underpinning our approach is a set of strict quality criteria, including ensuring our offsets are verified by an independent third party to market leading standards or protocol.
+Underpinning our approach is a set of strict quality criteria, including verification by an independent third party to market leading standards or protocol.

 The carbon offset projects that we support all adhere to at least one of the below global verification standards.